velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 Wren turns beet red.
 "I -- no!
 Why do you -- *oh."*

 "Yeah.
 Out here, people are gonna see you from all kinds of angles.
 Dresses and skirts are for dirtlubbers, not void birds.
-Up here we got different ways to be sexy."
+Up here we got different ways to show off."

 Wren points at my half-bare midriff.
 "Like that?
 Sparrowhawk, we're not *all* out to get naked in front of the galaxy."

 "Like I'd let you crib my style anyway."
 I pull a few more outfits off the racks.
-"You can wrap a _jin_ around your breasts to keep 'em locked down" -- I indicate mine with a thumb -- "and wear a normal tunic on top of that if you don't want to bear your midriff, but see this fancy thing?"
+"Here's your options.
+You can wrap a _jin_ around your breasts to keep 'em locked down" -- I indicate mine with a thumb -- "and wear a normal tunic on top of that, maybe just a bodywarmer even.
+Keeps your midriff hidden that way.
+But, see this fancy thing?"
 I hold up a different tunic.
 "The chest is reinforced; it's like a _jin_ built right into your tunic so you don't need two layers."
 I touch the fabric to her arm.
 "Feels great on the tits, too -- no seams, no rough bits; makes you feel almost naked it's so slick and soft."

 She fingers the tunic curiously.
 "It's so thin.
 This isn't cotton or wool."